 - Existing comments.

-If you would normally "clean up" something, list it in a
+If you would normally "clean up" something, list it under

-The SUGGESTED_FOLLOWUPS pattern lets the model surface its observations without acting on them.
+The SUGGESTED_FOLLOWUPS pattern lets the model surface its observations without acting on them, which is usually what you actually wanted when you noticed the over-edit.

-Edit only the code between the markers below.
+Edit only the text between the markers below.
 Leave everything

 outside the markers exactly as written.